Please click the course title for the course description and the learning objectives

 4. Explore the practical applications of mindfulness for your own and you clients wellbeing

 This workshop will combine family group therapy as designed by Dr. Mandred Sonstegard and Dr. Michael Yura at West Virginia University in the Family Counseling and Guidance Center and as designed by other multi family group therapists.
 We will explore a brief history of multi family group therapy starting with Adler and Dreikurs and the obstacles they faced.
 We will learn through lecture, role-play and group sharing.
+Learning Objectives: The course is sponsored by Adler University for 10 continuing education hours for psychologists.
+The course is open to psychologists and non-psychologists.

 1. Learn how to set up the physical structure for optimal participation such as “fish bowling”